-La Trobe is a great match for a partnership with Sheffield Hallam, as we both
+La Trobe is a great match for a partnership with Sheffield Hallam.

-- share a vision of the transformative power of universities
+- We share a vision of the transformative power of universities

 Both universities are connected to our regions.
 A significant proportion of our students come from within our respective regions, and we both provide opportunities for students who are from non-traditional backgrounds and/or the first in their family to attend university.

 Alongside this, we both have an international profile – connecting globally to provide an international perspective to our teaching, learning and research.

 As we look ahead to the next five years, our partnership will focus on projects under four focus areas:

 - Internationally recognised, high impact joint research and innovation focused on global challenges